 You can name the folders whatever you choose, but I chose 32 and 64-bit Plug-ins to keep things clear.

 You will need to perform a custom install.
-During the host selection phase, push Alt-C to show the Custom Install button.
+Launch the installer and complete the License Agreement step.
+The next step is Host Selection.
+Push Alt+C on your keyboard to show the Custom Install button.
 Add your plugins into the appropriate newly created folders.

 For Corel PSP X2 / X3 you will need to point it to the folder with the 32-bit plugins as these two programs are not 64-bit compatible.
 To access the preferences for X2 / X3 select File > Preferences > File Locations.